vlastavesely/redmond-seven/README.md

 This is a study of a `GTK-2.0` and `GTK-3.20` theme aiming to mimic the classic gray theme from Windows 7.
 It is a minimal theme written from scratch completely.
 For that reason, some elements may be unstyled and therefore look ugly.

-This theme has been developed on `Debian` with `Mate Desktop` and tested on most of the default-installed applications and on `gtk3-widget-factory` as well.
+This theme has been developed on `Debian` with `Mate Desktop` and tested on most of the default-installed applications and on `gtk3-widget-factory` and the [`A Widget Factory`](https://github.com/valr/awf) as well.
 On the contrary, this theme was not tested on another desktop environments.
 If you are interested in extending support to any other desktop environment, do not create a feature request but implement it and send me a pull request to merge.

 Notes on Compatibility
 ----------------------